What is Curry, Anyways?

 Tandoori Masala Paste

 The secret to ultra flavorful garam masala curries?
-Homemade garam masala sauce with RawSpiceBar's freshly ground garam masala, fresh ginger, garlic, and chiles.
+Homemade garam masala sauce with freshly ground and toasted garam masala powder, fresh ginger, garlic, and chiles.
 Make a big batch to freeze and use all year or whip up a fresh batch in under 20 minutes!
 Full recipe here.